garrandall/popular-music-data/tracks/tonight-tonight-tonight-genesis.md

 I'm going down
-Going down, like a monkey, ooh
+Going down, like a monkey, oh
 But it's alright
 Try to pick yourself up
 Carry that weight that you can't see